Geometrical Interpretation of Electromagnetism in a 5-Dimensional Manifold: Experimental implications

 For the simplicity, we take the electromagnetic source to be a spherically symmetric charge \(Q\) with mass \(M\) such that \(g_{ab}\) can be considered as a Schwarzschild metric.
 We assume that \(Q/r\) and \(M/r\) are both small parameters in the region of interest, so that the 4-potential becomes

-to the first order of that parameters.
+to the first order of those parameters.
 We proceed with this 4-potential for the following discussion.
 From now on, the tilde for the deformed space-time will be omitted in this section.